 The physical examination begins with the doctor's evaluation of the person's fluid and hydration status.
 A full examination of the abdomen is done, as is a digital rectal examination to check for the presence of blood.

 For diarrhea lasting more than 4 weeks (more than 1 to 3 weeks for people who have a weakened immune system or who appear seriously ill), similar tests are done.
-In addition, the doctor may test the stool for fat (indicating malabsorption) and do a colonoscopy to examine the lining of the rectum and colon and to gather samples to test for infection.
+In addition, the doctor may test the stool, including tests for fat (indicating malabsorption) , do blood tests, and do a colonoscopy to examine the lining of the rectum and colon and to gather samples to test for infection.
 People whose symptoms seem related to diet may have a breath test to look for hydrogen, which suggests they are not absorbing carbohydrates.
-Sometimes a biopsy (removal of a tissue specimen for examination under a microscope) of the rectal lining is done to look for inflammatory bowel disease.
+Sometimes a biopsy (removal of a tissue specimen for examination under a microscope) of the rectal lining is done to look for inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
+The two primary types of inflammatory bowel disease (IBD) are Crohn... read more .
 Sometimes the volume of stool over a 24-hour period is determined.
-Imaging tests, such as computed tomography (CT) enterography, may be needed if the doctor suspects certain tumors.
+Imaging tests, such as computed tomography (CT) enterography CT enterography and MR enterography Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more , may be needed if the doctor suspects certain tumors.
 If doctors are still uncertain about the diagnosis, they may need to assess the function of the pancreas.
-Depending on the person's symptoms, doctors may also conduct tests for thyroid or adrenal disease.
+Depending on the person's symptoms, doctors may also do tests for thyroid or adrenal gland disease.

 Treatment is directed at the cause of diarrhea, when possible.
 For example, dietary and drug causes are avoided, tumors are removed, and drugs are given to eradicate a parasitic infection.
 However, in many cases, the body heals itself.
 A viral cause usually resolves by itself in 24 to 48 hours.

 Extra fluids containing a balance of water, sugars, and salts are needed for people who are dehydrated.
-As long as the person is not vomiting excessively, these fluids can be given by mouth (Home.heading on page Dehydration : Treatment ).
-Seriously ill people and those with significant electrolyte abnormalities require intravenous fluid and sometimes hospitalization.
+As long as the person is not vomiting excessively, these fluids can be given by mouth (see Treatment Treatment Dehydration is a deficiency of water in the body.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
+People feel thirsty, and as dehydration... read more ).
+Seriously ill people and those with significant electrolyte abnormalities require intravenous fluids and sometimes hospitalization.

 Over-the-counter drugs include adsorbents (for example, kaolin-pectin), which adhere to chemicals, toxins, and infectious organisms.
 Some adsorbents also help firm up the stool.
 Bismuth helps many people with diarrhea.
 It has a normal side effect of turning the stool black.
-Bulking agents used for chronic constipation, such as psyllium or methylcellulose, can sometimes help relieve chronic diarrhea as well.
+Bulking agents used for chronic constipation Laxatives , such as psyllium or methylcellulose, can sometimes help relieve chronic diarrhea as well.

-In people with acute diarrhea, doctors examine the stool only if they suspect people have certain acute infections or if people have prolonged symptoms (that is, more than 1 week) or warning signs.
+In people with acute diarrhea, doctors examine the stool only if they suspect people have certain acute infections or if people have prolonged symptoms (that is, more than about 4 to 7 days) or warning signs.